After some self-evaluation, many people utilize the New Year to begin a 365-day journey of personal improvement.

 Whether that means finally using your gym membership, cutting back on your smoking habit, or taking a shift or two off, get it together.
 Most of us are far from useful to begin with, let alone when it sounds like we need an oxygen mask.

 Wash your jersey, socks, gitch, and anything else you can safely throw in your washer.
-Maybe throw an Odor Gladiator in your bag or use an equipment spray.
-Whatever, just do something to reduce that hockey stench.
+Maybe throw use an equipment spray.
+Whatever just do something to reduce that hockey stench.

 If you say you’re playing tonight, show up!
 It’s really that simple.
 We can all use the exercise.